This website uses cookies to improve your experience. We'll assume you're ok with this, but you can opt-out if you wish. Cookie settingsACCEPT

 Confusion and queues over covid jab appointments

-Nurse holds up covid vaccine at Great Yorkshire Showground vaccine site.
+A nurse holds up covid vaccine at the former Great Yorkshire Showground vaccine site.
 Picture: the Stray Ferret.

 People in their 30s have been left confused about where to get a covid vaccination in the Harrogate district, with reports of long queues at the Knaresborough site.